deckertron9000-builds/whisperIMEplus/README.md

 - Press and hold the button while speaking or use automatic mode where available
 - Pause briefly before starting to speak
 - Speak clearly, loudly, and at a moderate pace
-- Please note that there is a limit of 30s for each recording
+- Please note that there is a limit of 30s for each recording.
+For longer transcriptions briefly release the button and press it again.
+You can continue to speak while transcription is running.

 By following these guidelines, you'll be able to enjoy accurate and efficient voice recognition with Whisper.